 In dogs, diphenoxylate hydrochloride has a direct effect on circular smooth muscle of the bowel that conceivably results in segmentation and prolongation of gastrointestinal transit time.
 The clinical antidiarrheal action of diphenoxylate hydrochloride may thus be a consequence of enhanced segmentation that allows increased contact of the intraluminal contents with the intestinal mucosa.

 Indications and Usage for Lomotil

-Lomotil is contraindicated in patients with
+Lomotil is contraindicated in:

-- Known hypersensitivity to diphenoxylate or atropine.
+- Patients with known hypersensitivity to diphenoxylate or atropine.

-- Obstructive jaundice.
+- Patients with obstructive jaundice.

 In some patients with acute ulcerative colitis, agents that inhibit intestinal motility or prolong intestinal transit time have been reported to induce toxic megacolon.
 Consequently, patients with acute ulcerative colitis should be carefully observed and Lomotil therapy should be discontinued promptly if abdominal distention occurs or if other untoward symptoms develop.

 Interaction with Meperidine Hydrocholoride

 Since the chemical structure of diphenoxylate hydrochloride is similar to that of meperidine hydrochloride, the concurrent use of Lomotil with monoamine oxidase (MAO) inhibitors may, in theory, precipitate hypertensive crisis.